-New Zealand’s climate change programme will help us reduce our emissions and ensure a climate-resilient future for New Zealanders.
+New Zealand’s climate change programme will help us reduce our greenhouse gas emissions and ensure a climate-resilient future for New Zealanders.
 This page has information on the Government’s programme of work.

 About New Zealand’s climate change programme

-Cabinet has agreed a framework for the whole of Government, which will drive our climate change policy towards low emissions and climate resilience in New Zealand.
+Cabinet has agreed a framework for the whole of Government, which will drive our climate change policy towards low greenhouse gas emissions (emissions) and climate resilience in New Zealand.

 The framework has a focus on: